cfengine/documentation/enterprise-cfengine-guide/best-practices.markdown

 machinery is hard.
 So for CFEngine Enterprise 3.6 we set out to provide version control integration with Git out of the box, disabled by default.
-This allows users to use branches for separate hubs (which enables a policy release pipeline) and enables Design Center integration.
+This allows users to use branches for separate hubs (which enables a policy release pipeline).

 ### Release pipeline ###